LEAVES: Learning Views for Time-Series Biobehavioral Data in Contrastive Learning: Discussion

-As stated in the previous section, our work is inspired by the ViewMaker \citep{tamkin2020viewmaker}.
-We tested the ViewMaker framework, and improvements were observed as shown in the evaluation section.
-However, we also observed limitations of the ViewMaker while applying it to the time-series data.
-Figure \ref{fig:viewmaker_vs_ours} shows an example of its limitation in temporal distortion and preserving intact information as mentioned in section \ref{sec:intro}.
-To further examine the faithfulness of the generated views, we utilized an ECG quality check method \citep{zhao2018sqi} using the NeuroKit package \citep{Makowski2021neurokit}.
-Table \ref{tab:ecg_quality} shows the quality check results on Apnea-ECG dataset.
-We can observe that the ViewMakers method perturb almost half of the ECGs into "Unacceptable", representing the signals that are hardly recognized as ECG signals.
-These limitations of ViewMaker when applied to the time-series dataset motivated us to develop the proposed method in this work.
+Our approach is inspired by ViewMaker \citep{tamkin2020viewmaker}, but there are some key differences.
+Instead of using "black-box" deep networks to create spatial distortions, our LEAVES module uses time-series domain knowledge-based augmentations to generate views.
+This makes LEAVES lightweight and can produce more diverse yet reliable views than ViewMaker.
+Figure \ref{fig:viewmaker_vs_ours} shows an example of ViewMaker's limitations in temporal distortion and information preservation, as ViewMaker distorts most ECG fiducials.
+To assess the quality of the data from the generated views, we use an ECG quality check method \citep{zhao2018sqi} with the NeuroKit package \citep{Makowski2021neurokit}.
+We find that ViewMaker corrupted almost half (49.5\%) of the ECGs to be labeled as "Unacceptable," which indicates signals that are barely recognizable as ECG signals.
+In contrast, the views generated using our proposed method with both SimCLR and BYOL have acceptable data quality (96.0\% and 93.1\%, respectively) compared to the original data.
+These limitations of ViewMaker when applied to time-series data motivate us to develop our proposed method in this study.